lathitha-dev/APP/README.md

 # APP
-how to create your own weather app?
+@geodraphy(7) learn how to create your own weather app?